Why do some cricketers get injured, yet others don't?

 Who is Angela Jackson

-Angela Jackson is a Chartered Physiotherapist dedicated to transforming how young athletes are supported.
+Angela Jackson is an experienced Youth Athlete Consultant physiotherapist dedicated to transforming the care of young athletes.
 With over 35 years of experience, she is on a mission to raise awareness that young athletes are not simply "mini adults" with unique anatomy and physiology which demands specialised approaches to injury prevention and rehabilitation.
-Her career has taken her from the UK to Canada supporting national teams, Premier League Football clubs, schools and thousands of injured children helping them get safely back to sport.
-She is the founder of Kids Back 2 Sport, a trusted information platform for parents, coaches, teachers and health professionals providing evidenced based guidance to support injured athletes.
+She has worked with national teams, Premier League football clubs, within county cricket, schools, and helped thousands of children return safely to sport following injury.
+She is the creator of Kids Back 2 Sport, a trusted information platform providing evidence-based guidance for parents, coaches, and teachers and a directory of experienced youth athlete health professionals to help get injured athletes safely back to sport.
 A passionate educator, Angela regularly shares her extensive knowledge and experience through workshops, conferences, and courses to raise the standard of care for younger athletes.
+Angela is the author of the highly acclaimed online and in person courses Kids Back 2 Sport: Assessment, Diagnosis and Return to Play in Youth Athletes.
+For nearly two decades she has consulted for the Cheshire Cricket Board, developing Ready 4 Cricket a unique online injury prevention programme and authored a chapter on “The Prevention of Lumbar Stress Fractures” in the recently released book Cricket Sports Medicine.